 What is Halotherapy?

 Today, more and more people are suffering from respiratory issues.
-From pollution and smog to airborne diseases, pollens and toxins; never before has our society been faced with a growing epidemic of respiratory ailments.
-Halotherapy (dry salt therapy) has been researched over the past few decades, and studies have shown it to be an alternative treatment for respiratory and skin conditions.
+From pollution and smog to airborne diseases, pollens and toxins; never before has our society been faced with such a growing epidemic of respiratory ailments.

 “Learn How To Successfully Get Into The Salt Therapy Business”